 Users should be aware and accept that, if GBS is requested by authorised third parties or regulatory or governmental agencies investigating illegal activities to provide information concerning Users activities whilst using the Site, the business shall do so.

-Similarly, GBS will disclose Users’ personal data if Panacea is compelled to do so by law.
+Similarly, GBS will disclose Users’ personal data if compelled to do so by law.
 GBS reserves the right to notify or provide such information to the relevant authority if, in our sole opinion, GBS believeS an emergency, illegal activity or some other reasonable basis exists for us doing so.

 GBS reserves the right to store and use Users’ personal data solely for its own internal purposes and business further reserve the right to access, monitor and retrieve password-protected information in order to fulfil our obligations in these terms and conditions.